uzushino/little-annoy/README.md

 ## Usage

 - Clone this repo.
-- Run `cargo run --example demo` with your terminal.
+- Run `cargo run --example demo` in your terminal.

 ```rust
 use little_annoy::{Annoy, Euclidean};